Exploring nuclear structure with multiparticle azimuthal correlations at the LHC: Summary

 \section{Summary}

-The exploration of nuclear structure through multiparticle azimuthal correlations in \XeXe collisions at \fivefourfour and \PbPb collisions at \fivenn at the LHC is presented in this Letter.
-Systematic measurements of various flow observables, including anisotropic flow coefficients ($v_n$), flow fluctuations ($\sigma_{v_2}$), nonlinear and linear components of flow coefficients ($v_{4,22}$, $v_4^{\rm L}$), nonlinear coefficients ($\chi_{4,22}$), correlations between different symmetry planes ($\rho_{4,22}$), and normalized symmetry cumulants (NSC$(3,2)$), have been performed.
-Notably, several flow observables exhibit pronounced differences in the ratio between Xe--Xe and Pb--Pb in the most central collisions, which are anticipated from the quadrupole deformation of the $^{129}$Xe nuclear structure.
+For the first time, measurements of complex flow observables through multiparticle azimuthal correlations have been employed to probe the nuclear structure in heavy-ion collisions.
+Systematic measurements of various flow observables, including anisotropic flow coefficients ($v_n$), flow fluctuations ($\sigma_{v_2}$), nonlinear and linear components of flow coefficients ($v_{4,22}$, $v_4^{\rm L}$), nonlinear coefficients ($\chi_{4,22}$), correlations between different symmetry planes ($\rho_{4,22}$), and normalised symmetry cumulants have been performed in Xe--Xe and Pb--Pb collisions at \fivefourfour and 5.02 TeV, respectively.
+Notably, several flow observables exhibit pronounced differences in the ratio between \XeXe and \PbPb in the most central collisions, which are anticipated from the quadrupole deformation of the $^{129}$Xe nuclear structure.
 Comprehensive comparisons between the experimental measurements and the IP-Glasma+MUSIC+UrQMD calculations are presented to quantify the effects of quadrupole deformation and nuclear diffuseness.
 Specifically, the calculations employing different $\beta_2$ quadrupole deformation parameters and $a_0$ nuclear diffuseness parameters are discussed.
-It has been found that among various IP-Glasma+MUSIC+UrQMD model calculations, the one using $\beta_2=0.207$ generally provide a better description of the flow measurements.
-Despite noticeable discrepancies between the measurements and the IP-Glasma+MUSIC+UrQMD predictions, the calculations using $a_0=0.492$ seem favored by the presented measurements.
+It has been found that among various IP-Glasma+MUSIC+UrQMD model calculations, the one using $\beta_2=0.207$ generally provides a better description of the flow measurements.
+Despite noticeable discrepancies between the measurements and the IP-Glasma+MUSIC+UrQMD predictions, the calculations using $a_0=0.492$ seem favoured by the presented measurements.
 Future Bayesian analysis will allow a more robust extraction of the $\beta_2$ and $a_0$ values.
 The distinct sensitivities of flow observables to $\beta_2$ and $a_0$ offer valuable insights into constraining the deformation and diffuseness of $^{129}$Xe in its ground state.
-The systematic studies using multiparticle azimuthal correlation at the LHC are opening new avenues for the investigation of nuclear structure at the energy frontier, complementing low-energy nuclear structure studies and deepening the knowledge of fundamental nuclear properties.
+Systematic measurements of complex flow observables using multiparticle azimuthal correlations at the LHC are opening new avenues for investigating nuclear structure at the energy frontier, complementing low-energy nuclear structure studies and deepening the understanding of fundamental nuclear properties.
 Upcoming $^{\rm 16}$O--$^{\rm 16}$O collisions at the LHC will provide novel opportunities to explore the full potential of the LHC on the nuclear structure study probing, in particular, for the first time the $\alpha$-cluster structure of $^{\rm 16}$O at the TeV energy scale~\cite{ALICE:2021wim,Zhang:2024vkh,YuanyuanWang:2024sgp, Zhao:2024feh, Bally:2022vgo}.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}